Horsekey/tins/azdo/README.md

 ## Boilerplate AZDO Pipeline for Testing OIDC Endpoint

-If you want to test this yourself, check out the quick terraform
+If you want to test this yourself, check out the quick terraform template

 ```bash
 # 1. create azdo organization